Nigerian coach sells boots gifted by Victor Osimhen before AFCON, fans react

 Sporting Lagos board member purchases Osimhen's boot

-In another post, X, Ezeasor shared updates and announced a giveaway worth N250,000 to some of his followers.
+In another post, X, Ezeasor shared updates and announced a giveaway worth NGN250,000 to some of his followers.
 He wrote:

 "Update: Boot Sold.
 Purchased by @folasanwo, Price: undisclosed.